luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 end
 ```

+It should provide the default options you'll want, but be sure `include_erts:`
+is set to `true`.

-Including ERTS (the Erlang Runtime System) means the host machine does not
+The ERTS (the Erlang Runtime System) is a portable system responsible for
-require erlang (or elixir) to be installed to run the application.
-In our case we're
-building for Ubuntu 16.04.
-The release will run without any installed
-dependecies as long as the binary was built on a machine with similar CPU
-architecture.
-Much simpler than having to install two language runtimes on your
-server!
+running your application.
+The host machine does not need Erlang or elixir
+installed if you include the ERTS.
+As I mentioned before, this is why it is
+important to compile your code on the same operating system that you use in
+production.

 Run `mix release --env prod`.
-If you mount the `_build/prod/rel` volume to the
+Mount `_build/prod/rel` as a volume to the
-container it will save the resulting output to the host machine.
+container and it will save the realese on your machine.

 ```shell
 $ docker run -it --rm \